vedranaa/InSegt/pycode/README.md

    - Purely python.
 (In matlab, we use mex files written in C++.)
    - Uses patch-based features for clustering.
 (In matlab, we have: patch-based, normalized patches, SIFT features, PCA features, Gaussian-derivative features.)
    - Uses minibatch k-means from sklearn for clustering.
 (In matlab, we use k-means tree.)
    - Unlabeled pixels have zeros in label images.
 (In matlab, we distribute the probabilities to all classes if a pixel is unlabeled.
 We need to figure out what's best, and whether it matters.)

 * `demo_insegtbasic_without_interaction.py`, a script that processes an image using functionality from `insegtbasic.py`.
    - In particular, it uses `insegtbasic.patch_clustering` function for building the dictionary and `insegtbasic.two_binarized` function for processing the label image into a segmentation image.
    - No interaction!
-Instead, you load an image to be segmented, and a same-size image containing the user labeling.
+Instead, you load an image to be segmented, and an image of the same size containing the user labeling.

 <div align="center"><img src="ExampleFigures/demo_insegtbasic.png" width = "750"></div>